efirpo/tddreview/README.md

 ## Description

 This website allows a user to input their birth date and will calculate how many Mercurial, Venusian, Martian, and Jovian years they have lived.
-It will also return how many more years on those planets they have left to live given the average life expectancy given by the World Health Organization.
+It will also return how many more years on those planets they have left to live given the average life expectancy given by the Center for Disease Control for US demographics.

 ## Setup